 This is a journey of contrasts, taking in woodlands, beaches and canals, as well as rivers and parks through urban areas.
 You'll also discover Scotland's ancient Roman history, engineering heritage and several UNESCO World Heritage sites on the way.
 Whether you're from Scotland or are visiting for the first time, this mixture of landscape, culture and history will give you a view of Scotland not seen from any other perspective.

 Good transport links and plentiful accommodation make it easy to plan a coast to coast expedition, or split it into sections to be completed over day trips or weekends.

 Explore the route pages to find out more and plan your trip.

 The Story of the John Muir Way

-The route is managed by the Green Action Trust, in partnership with local authorities and other key landowners and stakeholders through the John Muir Way Partnership Group.
-The Green Action Trust (formerly the Central Scotland Green Network Trust) is a Scottish Charitable Incorporated Organisation (SCIO) focused on environmental and regeneration outcomes for Scotland, SCIO no. SC015341.
+The route website, social media and passport are managed by the Green Action Trust, a Scottish Charitable Incorporated Organisation (SCIO) focused on environmental and regeneration outcomes for Scotland, SCIO no. SC015341.